danielbonnells/100-days-of-code/log.md

 **Today's Progress**: I'm still very much in this!
 Advanced Algorithms.

 **Thoughts:** I made it to advanced algorithms!
 Very happy about that.
 On some of the intermediate algorithms I got a bit discouraged, which led to me looking for the answers elsewhere.
-I voy to not do that anymore, only research what I have to but no giving up.
+I vow to not do that anymore, only research what I have to but no giving up.
 My solution won't necessarily be the cleanest or tightest code, but it'll work!
 This is all a learning process.

+### Day 39: February 9, 2017

+**Today's Progress**: A couple of days ago I started a python intro course.

+**Thoughts:** This python course seems a bit dawnting, but it could be a lot of fun.
+I need to start learning some back end material, so this should help.
+So I'm learning python with Flask(a library) and using a virtualenvironment.
+I'm not neglecting my javascript with FreeCodeCamp, I'm just not doing it every day.
+The Advanced Algorithms are quite challenging, and I did find myself having to look to youtube for answers, but I feel better about certain methods now, like reduce(function(){},) and filter(index, value, array).
+Understanding recursion is a big tough on the brain, but I'm getting there.
+Very proud of how far I've come. :)